jysru/fancy_plots/README.md

 ## Installation

-Use in virtual environment or you own environment:
+Use in virtual environment or in your own environment:

 ```bash
 $ python -m pip install -r requirements.txt